 Gordo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Gordo is nearly on par with the US average for all cities of 21.84%: 20.32% of adults 25 and older in Gordo have a bachelor's degree or advanced degree.
+The education level of Gordo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.32% of adults 25 and older in Gordo have a college degree.

 The per capita income in Gordo in 2022 was $27,443, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,772 for a family of four.
 However, Gordo contains both very wealthy and poor people as well.